ManoolK/javascript-learncode/README.md

 ### Constructor functions

-Arrow function is not work as a constructior function (it doesn't have a *this* keyword)!
+Arrow function is not work as a constructor function (it doesn't have *this* keyword)!
-To call this functions we use *new* key word.
+To call these functions we use *new* key word.

 The *new* operator steps:
 1. A new {} empty object is created.